mattyoung101/tamara/papers/proposal_draft/proposal_draft.typ

 For the specific implementation details, I propose to implement TaMaRa as a Yosys plugin in C++20, using CMake as the build tool.
 This will compile a Linux shared library, `libtamara.so`, which can be loaded into Yosys using the command `plugin -i libtamara.so`.
 Then, various commands (yet to be determined but likely `tamara` and possibly `tamara_propagate`) will be made available to end users.
+Since Yosys is open source, there are two ways to add changes: either contributing improvements to the upstream codebase, or by writing a plugin.
+I am electing to develop a plugin due to specific personal advice from the Yosys development team
+@Engelhardt2024.

 Briefly, the general overview of the TaMaRa algorithm looks as follows:

 1. Propagate the `(* triplicate *)` annotation.
-For example, if a module is marked with triplicate, then all ports and processes in it should be marked with triplicate.
+For example, if a module is marked with triplicate, then all ports and processes in it should also be marked with `triplicate`.
 2. Mark cells with the `triplicate` annotation in the netlist
 3. Replicate each cell marked with the `triplicate` annotation an additional 2 times (so there are now 3 instances of each cell with the `triplicate` annotation)
-4. Wire up the replicated cells
+4. Wire up the replicated cells to the original circuit
-5. Construct a simplified graph representation from the updated netlist, with replications added
+5. Construct a simplified graph representation from the updated netlist (including with the added replicas)
-6. Insert voters using Johnson's algorithm @Johnson2010 @Johnson2010a, using the graph we generated in step (4)
+6. Insert voters using Johnson's algorithm @Johnson2010 @Johnson2010a, using the graph we generated in prior step

 TaMaRa aims to address a number of the limitations identified by authors in the literature review.
 Kulis
 @Kulis2017 identified two important limitations: that TMR may attempt to replicate FPGA primitives that do not